 A plan can be easily mapped on a one page spreadsheet.
 That sheet is enough to guide the operation.
 Label each row with the UTC hour down the left column.
 Label each column with bands along the top row.

-Mark cells with band openings using continent abbreviations – AF, OC, SA, NA, AS and EU.
+Mark cells with band openings using continent abbreviations – AF, OC, SA, NA, AS and EU – as well as the antenna employed for any opening.

 For further refinement add colour highlights to your high priority cells.

-Select two reporters that you would like to compare – typically on the same band and located close by.
+Select two reporters that you would like to compare.
 Then open two browser windows side-by-side on the same screen.
 Use the first browser to open charts for the first reporter’s callsign, and use the second browser to open charts for the second reporter’s callsign.
 Scroll through the charts to compare spots received and reported by the stations being compared.